ubco-video-game-development-club/rpg/README.md

 ## Play the Demo!
 Click [here](https://github.com/ubco-video-game-development-club/rpg/releases/tag/v1.0-demo) to play the demo of The Duck RPG!
 Available to play on PC.

+Watch the full playthrough on YouTube here: https://youtu.be/nX5GG3Qi7W0

 ## How to Contribute
 ### Setting up your development environment
 To set up the required programs to contribute code to the game, follow these instructions: